Social Media Marketing Trends 2021

 - As we’ve seen, user experience and consistency have been make-or-break factors for brands and consumers alike.
 For example, consumers on Instagram revolted when the platform attempted to change its browsing model from scrolling to swiping – and within a day, Instagram returned to its normal format.
 Likewise, when Facebook changed its algorithm so posts began reaching a much more narrow swathe of users, many businesses factored the platform out of their marketing strategy, choosing instead to focus on where they can still easily reach their target audiences.

-- I see consumers becoming more wary of influencer marketing.
-Because of this, brands will need to reevaluate how they interact with influencers and move connecting with real fans.
+- We see consumers becoming warier of influencer marketing.
+Because of this, brands will need to reevaluate how they interact with influencers and move toward connecting with real fans.

 - Those people and brands that lead with authenticity will be the most successful in driving engagement and growth.
 People are seeking these kinds of real relationships.